otrv4/otrv4/otrv4.md

 In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys and ephemeral D-H keys.

-For exchanging data messages, OTRv4 uses a key structure and key rotation strategy inspired by the [Double Ratchet] algorithm [6].
-The goal is to provide forward secrecy even in the event of not receiving messages from the other participant for a considerable amount of time.
+For exchanging data messages, OTRv4 uses a key structure and key rotation strategy with the [Double Ratchet] algorithm [6] at its core.
+As a result we will use many of the terms within the Double Ratchet domain to describe the difference in the context of OTRv4.

-The messages are encrypted and authenticated using a set of receiving and sending MAC and encryption keys, derived from the sending and receiving chain keys.

-OTRv4 keys are rotated in three different levels:

-1. Root level: every time a new D-H key is advertised/acknowledged a new root key is derived, as long as new initial sending and receiving chain keys.
-(TODO: I have no idea what this sentence means)

-2. Chain level: every time a new message needs to be sent before an acknowledgement is received, the sending chain key is rotated, being derived from the previous sending chain key.
-(TODO: the acknowledgment part in the middle here is quite confusing)

-3. Mix key level: every third time a party has gone through three root level level rotations, the mix key is rotated and the resulting DH public key should be adevertised / acknowledged.
-(TODO: this one is very confusing too)
+OTRv4 retains the Diffie-Hellman Ratchet [7] and Symmetric Key Ratchet [8] from the algorithm.

+OTRv4 adds a new 3072 Diffie-Hellman keys called the Mix Key.
+In addition, another Diffie-Hellman Ratchet and Key Symmetric Ratchet is added for the Mix Key alone.
+These were added to protect transcripts of data messages in the case that elliptic curve cryptography is broken.
+During the DAKE, both parties agree upon the first set of 3072 Diffie-Hellman keys.
+Then every third Diffie-Hellman Ratchet in the Double Ratchet, a new 3072 key is agreed upon.
+Between each Diffie-Hellman Mix Key Ratchet, both sides will conduct a Symmetric Ratchet of the Mix Key.

 In order to manage keys, each correspondent keeps track of: